Answer These Questions to Craft a Compelling Grant Proposal

 In our parks example, some answers might look like this:

 Answering these questions involves clarifying your case for support and learning as much as you can about the prospective funder’s strategy and grantmaking.
-Invest your time in these areas ahead of time, and your proposal process will be easier and more successful.
+Invest your time in these areas as you write, and your proposal process will be easier and more successful.